As the end of support for SAP ECC looms, the option of migrating to SAP…

-There are some key differences between SAP HANA and Hadoop that make each one ideal for different kinds of data within an enterprise.
+There are some key differences when considering SAP HANA vs Hadoop that make each one ideal for different kinds of data within an enterprise.
 Using integration technologies like SAP HANA Vora, you can make Hadoop data available within the HANA framework.
-Knowing when to use each solution will give you the ability to do more with your data so you can make better decisions.
+Knowing when to use SAP HANA vs Hadoop will give you the ability to do more with your data so you can make better decisions.

 The HANA Way

 SAP HANA is designed to give you fast access to data you need at your fingertips.
 Most data scientists call this Enterprise data, and it includes bids, sales and purchase orders, parts inventory, manufacturing data, shipping schedules, and accounting.
 HANA stores application data in local memory in columns, which is unlike traditional databases that store data in rows.
 The benefit of HANA’s data format is that it’s available much faster, almost in real time when combined with in-memory architecture.

 Hadoop is an open-source framework for storing massive amounts of unstructured data on distributed and clustered hardware.
 It’s designed for big data, such as data from sensors, cameras, RFID readers, office documents, social media, scans, and more.
 As you can probably guess, that kind of data does not fit neatly in a column or a row.
 However, this data can be invaluable if you can find ways to format and read it so that you can compare it with other data.
 The biggest benefit of Hadoops’ data format is that it’s not very expensive to store incredible amounts of data that you can process over time.

 How to Use Them Together: SAP HANA & Hadoop Integration